liusiqi43/robia/README.md

-# Gesture control for drone with simple webcam
+# Gesture control for drone with onboard camera
 -----------

+a gesture control project for Parrot's ARDrone developed by first-year students at Supélec, MALIS Lab.

-## Architecture
+## Overall Architecture

 ![image](doc/robia_structure.png)